monzo/docs/source/includes/_authentication.md

 }
 ```

 To limit the window of opportunity for attackers in the event an access token is compromised, access tokens expire after 6 hours.
-To gain long-lived access to a user's account, it is necessary to "refresh" your access when it expires using a refresh token.
+To gain long-lived access to a user's account, it's necessary to "refresh" your access when it expires using a refresh token.
 Only ["confidential" clients](https://tools.ietf.org/html/rfc6749#section-2.1) are issued access tokens – "public" clients must ask the user to re-authenticate.

 Refreshing an access token will invalidate the previous token, if it is still valid.
 Refreshing is a one-time operation.